-In contrast the plot in Figure S1 for discharge shows that the global monthly mean discharge and the global monthly maximum discharge are very well correlated.
+In contrast, the plot in Figure S1 for discharge shows that the global monthly mean discharge and the global monthly maximum discharge are very well correlated.
 As such, these indices can be used interchangeably as a different index offers no additional information.

 3.2.
-Comparison between floodiness, discharge and precipitation
+Comparison Between Floodiness, Discharge, and Precipitation

-The anomalies of the two floodiness indices, the maximum monthly discharge and the mean precipitation are compared over a 31-year time series by calculating the difference between each month's value compared to the long-term mean for that month (Figure 2, Figures S3(i-iii) for regional scales).
-A two-year running mean of the anomaly is also plotted, and visual comparison of the running mean between the different time series shows that precipitation and discharge appear to be relatively well correlated (for example showing similar peaks for mid-1988 to mid-1990 and troughs between mid-1990 to mid-1993).
-However, though there is a 1999 to 2001 peak in all the time series, in general precipitation and floodiness are not as well correlated as precipitation and discharge.
-While the 2-year running mean of the two different floodiness indices appears visually similar, examination of the monthly data shows that the choice of a 'floodiest' month is different between the two; this is likely to be because the two floodiness measures reflect seasonal influences on flood characteristics.
-Figure S1 shows the two floodiest months to be in the Boreal spring for the percentage floodiness, and
+The anomalies of the two floodiness indices, the maximum monthly discharge, and the mean precipitation are compared over a 31 year time series by calculating the difference between each month's value compared to the long-term mean for that month (Figure 2 and Figures S3i-S3iii for regional scales).
+A 2 year running mean of the anomaly is also plotted, and visual comparison of the running mean between the different time series shows that precipitation and discharge appear to be relatively well correlated (for example, showing similar peaks for mid-1988 to mid-1990 and troughs between mid-1990 and mid-1993).
+However, though there is a 1999 to 2001 peak in all the time series, in general, precipitation and floodiness are not as well correlated as precipitation and discharge.
+While the 2 year running mean of the two different floodiness indices appears visually similar, examination of the monthly data shows that the choice of a "floodiest" month is different between the two; this is likely to be because the two floodiness measures reflect seasonal influences on flood characteristics.
+Figure S1 shows the two floodiest months to be in the Boreal spring for the percentage floodiness and the Boreal autumn for the duration floodiness.